 Security analysts conduct research on security-issuing firms.
 They use industry expertise and connections to firms' management teams to obtain information.
 Then, they compete to make third-party forecasts on firms' earnings.
 They are the gateway between firms seeking capital and investors choosing investment opportunities.
-If they face incentives to distort their forecasts, investors may receive poor information, which can lead to bad investment decision.
-Therefore, it is crucial to ensure that analysts are incentivized to provide quality information.

-Policies in the United States (US) have focused on reducing the optimism incentive, the most influential of which is the Securities and Exchange Commission's (SEC) regulation on favorable research in 2002.
+Policy makers around the world have adopted many measures to regulate analysts' incentives.
+In the United States, policies have focused on reducing the optimism incentive, the most influential of which is the regulation on favorable research by the Securities and Exchange Commission (SEC) in 2002.
 It prohibits tying analysts' compensation with specific investment banking transactions and mandates disclosure of any conflict of interest related to investment banking.
-Meanwhile, in Europe, the Markets in Financial Instruments Directive II (MiFID II) announced in 2018 restricts paying for analyst research with commissions, which reduces the average number of analysts covering a security (Fang et al. 2020, Guo and Mota 2021).
+Meanwhile, in Europe, the Markets in Financial Instruments Directive II (MiFID II) announced in 2018 restricts paying for analyst research with commissions.
 When analysts are rewarded for relative accuracy, these policies not only affect individual analysts' incentives, but also how they interact strategically with each other.
-Accounting for these strategic interactions is critical for the interpretation of these policies.
+Accounting for these strategic interactions is critical for interpretation of these policies.

-Rewarding relative accuracy could have two effects on information quality as discussed earlier: it may have a distortionary effect as analysts try to differentiate their forecasts, but it may also have a disciplinary effect on optimism.
-Meanwhile, this reward also results in strategic interaction between analysts, which implies that competition affects information quality.
+Rewarding relative accuracy could have two effects on information quality, as discussed earlier: it may have a distortionary effect as analysts try to differentiate their forecasts, but it may also exert a disciplinary effect on optimism.
+Additionally, this reward results in strategic interaction between analysts, which implies that competition affects information quality.
 Therefore, the overall impact of the reward for relative accuracy is an empirical question: How important are relative accuracy and optimism in analysts' payoff?
-Which of the two effects dominates?
+How do the two effects interact?
 From the perspective of investors and policy makers, what is the optimal level of competition for information quality?